chef/chef-web-docs/chef_master/source/install_server_pre.rst

 For a standalone deployment:

 * 4 total cores (physical or virtual)
-* 4 GB of RAM required; 8 GB of RAM or more is preferred
+* 8 GB of RAM or more
 * 5 GB of free disk space in ``/opt``
 * 5 GB of free disk space in ``/var``